vwheatle/OperatingSystems-Assignment1/README.md

 I'm using C in Linux!
 I'm using [*WSL2*](https://docs.microsoft.com/en-us/windows/wsl/) to build and run these programs.
 I'm using bash, using gcc, using POSIX shared memory.
 It work on Linux. [sic]

+> As of 2025, I'm running Linux as my main operating system of choice.
+I was able to build this just fine on my installation of openSuSE Tumbleweed.

 Run `build.sh`.
 It will create the `out` folder, which will contain the binaries.
-Simply do...
+Inside that folder, simply do...

 ```shell
 ./producer & ./consumer & sleep 2s
 ```

+> It's also sufficient to just call each one on your own time!
+Both the processes can and will wait until they have things to produce/consume!

 ...and it should output something like the following: